Skip to navigation Skip to content

 Last Immunisation Update Event (LIUE) date

-From 1 July 2018, the AIR will include the Last Immunisation Update Event (LIUE) date each time that a positive (Yes/Met) status is transmitted to Centrelink.
+From 1 July 2018, the AIR includes the Last Immunisation Update Event (LIUE) date each time that a positive (Yes/Met) status is transmitted to Centrelink.

-The system will automatically use the LIUE date when determining the date of effect of the child's immunisation status for FTB Part A rate assessments.
+The system automatically uses the LIUE date when determining the date of effect of the child's immunisation status for FTB Part A rate assessments.

 The LIUE date is sent by the AIR based on information provided by the child's vaccination provider.
 If a customer requests more information about how this date is determined, they can be transferred to the AIR to discuss.

-Privacy considerations for children aged 14 years and over
+Privacy considerations for children 14 years and over

-A warning displays when the immunisation information is for children aged 14 years and over.
+A warning shows when the immunisation information is for children 14 years and over.
 Because of privacy policy, information about their immunisation status can only be discussed with the young person.
-See Authentication and release of information for Australian Immunisation Register (AIR) for more information.
+See Authentication and release of information for Australian Immunisation Register (AIR) for more details.

 Checking a child's date of birth